xinhaoyuan/layout-machi/README.md

 `layout_machi.editor.refresh_layout(layout, screen)` will recalculate the regions of the layout based on the workarea of the `screen` and the last editing command performed on `layout`.

+## Caveats

+`beautiful.useless_gap` is handled differently in layout-machi and it doesn't cooperate well with the standard way.
+In my usage I set `gap = 0` for the tags and let machi to handle the gaps.

 ## TODO

  - Tabs on regions?